StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics, health and topology data from Splunk to StackState.
-The integration uses StackState Agent V2:

-* [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) is used to collect Splunk events, metrics, health and topology data.
+The integration uses [StackState Agent V2](../../../setup/agent/about-stackstate-agent.md) to collect Splunk events, metrics, health and topology data.

 Splunk is a [StackState core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "StackState Self-Hosted only").